swamiiyer/swamiiyer.github.io/_pages/cs451/index.md

   - Follow up on the invitations that will be sent to your UMB email address to sign up for:
       - Piazza (Q&A platform) and
       - Gradescope (grading platform).
-  - Setup the [programming environment](https://www.cs.umb.edu/~siyer/teaching/cs451/cc_programming_environment_setup.pdf) on your computer.
+  - Setup the [programming environment](programming_environment.html) on your computer.
-  - Fill out the questionnaire available on Gradescope.
+  - Complete
+the mandatory questionnaire (ie, all six questions) available on Gradescope.
+You will **not** be allowed to submit your assignments or take the exams until you do so.
   - Sign up for a [CS account](course_info.html#cs_account).

 - CS451/651 is a very demanding course, so please be prepared to work really hard from the outset, or else you will quickly fall behind and end up with a poor/failing grade.

 - If you are currently waitlisted, you will be enrolled automatically if enough students drop out before the add/drop deadline.
-The enrollment capacity is set at 30 for CS451 and 20 for CS651.
+The enrollment capacity is set at 65 for CS451 and 20 for CS651.
 If one course is over-enrolled (ie, there are students on the waitlist) while the other has free seats, I will enroll as many waitlisted students from the former into the latter, in the order of their waitlist number.
-Please note that I will **not** go over the total enrollment capacity of 50.
+Please note that I will **not** go over the total enrollment capacity of 85.

 I look forward to having you in my class.